India, US ask Pak to take 'immediate and irreversible action' against terrorists

 India and the US on Thursday asked Pakistan to take "immediate and irreversible action" to ensure that no territory under its control is used for terrorism against other countries and to prosecute the perpetrators of cross-border terror attacks, including Mumbai and Pathankot strikes.
 The two countries also asked Pakistan to take concerted action against all terrorist networks, including al-Qaeda, ISIS, Lashkar-e-Taiba, Jaish-e-Mohammad, Haqqani Network, Hizb-ul Mujahideen, Tehreek-e-Taliban Pakistan and D-Company of underworld don Dawood Ibrahim, according to a Joint Statement issued after the 2+2 Dialogue between India and the US.

-Outlawed Jamaat-ud-Dawah (JuD) chief Hafiz Saeed, a UN designated terrorist and founder of the LeT, was the mastermind of the Mumbai terror attack.
+Outlawed Jamaat-ud-Dawah (JuD) chief Hafiz Saeed, a UN-designated terrorist and founder of the LeT, was the mastermind of the Mumbai terror attack.
 The US Department of the Treasury has designated Saeed as a Specially Designated Global Terrorist.
-The US has also offered a USD 10 million reward for information that brings Saeed to justice.
+The US has also offered a USD 10 million rewards for information that brings Saeed to justice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)